cozy/cozy.github.io/src/tutorials/client-side-konnector/scrape-data.md

     await this.setWorkerState({ visible: false })
   }
 ```
 `checkAuthenticated` is a `ContentScript.js` method that you need to customize and it needs to return true at some point.
-This is a check to determine if the user login had been successful or not and as it is launched with `runInWorkerUntilTrue`, it will run again and again until ... well, until it responds `true` !
+This is a check to determine if the user login had been successful or not and as it is launched with `runInWorkerUntilTrue`, it will run again and again until...
+Well, until it responds `true`!

 ```javascript
 async checkAuthenticated() {